In May, Team Bond took part in the BioDot Lateral Flow Workshop 2019 in Amsterdam, one of the highlights of the lateral flow calendar.

 We were also proud to be able to reveal a new project we are developing in conjunction with Germany-based lateral flow company QIAGEN Lake Constance.
 QIAGEN demonstrated its new handheld lateral flow reader, called ESE Quant go, while we showcased a mock-up of a companion app and cloud system we are developing that will showcase the functionality of the reader and how an end-to-end digital platform will enhance its capability.
 The platform will allow instant test results to be displayed on a smartphone, with data securely stored and streamed to the cloud.

 Dave Taylor, Bond’s co-founder and COO, said: “The Lateral Flow Workshop was a big success for us.
 We had a huge interest in the project we are working on with QIAGEN, including lots of positive feedback on the user-friendly design, the intuitive interface and the overall ease of use.

 “As Phil said in his presentation, it really feels like Bond is at the heart of the lateral flow sector, and the response we received from delegates and vendors in Amsterdam backs that up.
 We made many more valuable connections at the Lateral Flow Workshop 2019, which we look forward to developing into productive partnerships.”

-If you would like to know more about how Bond Digital Health is enhancing assay performance and driving sector growth from the heart of the lateral flow community, please fill out a contact form.
+If you would like to know more about how Bond Digital Health is enhancing assay and reader performance and driving growth from the heart of the lateral flow community, please get in touch.